zplug/zplug/README.md

 #### `ZPLUG_LOG_LOAD_SUCCESS`

 Defaults to `false`.
-If true, zplug spit the log about its success operation out to file (you can see it with `zplug --log`).
+If true, zplug logs successful operations to a file (you can view it with `zplug --log`).

 #### `ZPLUG_LOG_LOAD_FAILURE`

 Defaults to `false`.
-If true, zplug spit the log about its failure operation out to file (you can see it with `zplug --log`).
+If true, zplug logs failed operations to a file (you can view it with `zplug --log`).

 ```zsh
 # your .zshrc